My name is Brenda Hamilton

 Why Choose Brenda?

 Choosing a Wedding Officiant is personal and unique to each couple.
 Wedding Officiants are not all the same.

 I am an open-minded and respectful person.
 I enjoy meeting and talking with people.
 You can have confidence in my abilities and the fact that I will take time to help you to make your ceremony special.
 I will listen to your ideas, concerns and be prepared to guide you through the process.
 You are invited to include any special poems, personal vows and unity ceremonies to make the day “your own”.

-Ceremonies can be short (similar to a civil ceremony) or more traditional; this depends on your personal wishes.
+Ceremonies can be basic (similar to a civil ceremony) or more traditional; this depends on your personal wishes.

 Many Officiants consider their role as an Officiant as “their job”.
 I had a “job” for many years as a senior, municipal administrator.
 Now that I am retired, I consider my role as an Officiant as the opportunity to have fun and to help people make this important occasion, very special.